getappmap/vscode-appland/doc/README-RUBY.md

 ## Using the AppMap diagram

-Please follow the instructions in [README.md](../README.md#using-the-appmap-diagram "README").
+Please go back to the instructions in [README.md](../README.md#using-the-appmap-diagram "README").